Our Snorkeling Excursion in Tenerife

 Generally speaking, the price includes:

-- all the complete snorkeling gear: mask, snorkel, and fins, of very good quality;
+- the essential snorkeling equipment: mask, snorkel, and fins;

 - a neoprene wetsuit to retain warmth (the water can be a bit cool depending on the season);